tdpreece/mocha_setup/README.md

 npm install --save-dev mocha-phantomjs
 ```

-I then made a copy of the in_browser_test.html above called phantom_test_runner.html and made the
+I then made a copy of the in_browser_test.html named phantom_test_runner.html and made the
 following changes,

 ```html